Amsterdam Airport Schiphol: Other facilities

 The TransPort Building on the Schiphol Airport property houses the head offices of Martinair and transavia.
 Construction of the building, which has 10800 sqm of rentable space, began on 17 March 2009.
-Schiphol Group and the architect firm Paul de Ruiter designed the building, while De Vries and Verburg, a firm of Stolwijk, constructed the building.
+Schiphol Group and the architect firm Paul de Ruiter designed the building, while construction firm De Vries & Verburg constructed the building.

-The World Trade Center Schiphol Airport houses the head office of SkyTeam, the Netherlands office of China Southern Airlines, and the Netherlands offices of Iran Air.
+The World Trade Center Schiphol Airport houses the head office of SkyTeam, local offices of China Southern Airlines and Iran Air.

 The head office of Schiphol Group, the airport's operator, is located on the airport property.
-The Convair Building, with its development beginning after a parcel was earmarked for its development in 1999, houses KLM offices, including KLM Recruitment Services and the head office of KLM Cityhopper.

 The original control tower of Schiphol Airport, which the airport authorities had moved slightly from its original location, now houses a restaurant.

 The area Schiphol-Rijk includes the head office of TUI fly Netherlands.

 At one time, KLM had its head office briefly on the grounds of Schiphol Airport.
 Its current head office in nearby Amstelveen had a scheduled completion at the end of 1970.
 Previously Martinair had its head office in the Schiphol Center (Schiphol Centrum) at Schiphol Airport.
 Formerly, the head office of Transavia was in the Building Triport III at Schiphol Airport.
 NLM Cityhopper and later KLM Cityhopper previously had their head offices in Schiphol Airport building 70.

+The Convair Building, with its development beginning after a parcel was earmarked for its development in 1999, houses various KLM offices, including KLM Recruitment Services and the head office of KLM Cityhopper.

 Nippon Cargo Airlines has its Europe regional headquarters at Schiphol.
 The National Aerospace Museum Aviodome–Schiphol was previously located at Schiphol.

-In 2003, the museum moved to Lelystad Airport and was renamed the "Aviodrome."
+There used to be an aviation museum, but in 2003, it moved to Lelystad Airport and was renamed the "Aviodrome."

+In early 2025, Schiphol secured a €400 million loan from the European Investment Bank to support its infrastructure and sustainability initiatives, marking one of the largest financial investments in the airport’s recent history.